movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 frees remain transaction-owned: abort returns new allocations to free space, while successful commit publication accounts new allocations as committed and only then releases pinned extents.
 Block-group diagnostics check the free-list and accounting invariants after each transition.
-The public mount gate remains read-only, so no transaction can currently be joined through VFS operations.
+Writable VFS operations join this shared open transaction one sector or inode update at a time.

 A writable transaction also retains an emergency metadata commit reserve before any ordinary handle can join.
 It is sized for four full-height COW